 Kristine and Kathleen envision these educational broadsides pinned up on backcountry bulletin boards—at boat launches, trailheads, and fishing accesses—places where the notion of proper outdoor sanitation can start wriggling into people’s thought patterns and serve to stave off mandated packing-it-out.

 Poosters are especially suitable for high-use public wildlands and areas designated wilderness.
-They are also great as pre-trip reminders in outdoor equipment stores; fly-fishing shops; tourist information centers; canoe, ski, and bike rental establishments; and those many convenience stops that offer last-minute camping supplies.
+They are great as pre-trip reminders in outdoor equipment stores; fly-fishing shops; tourist information centers; canoe, ski, and bike rental establishments; and those many convenience stops that offer last-minute camping supplies.
+Or posted on the inside of a resort restroom door, where there’s a captive audience!

 Poosters make perfect display partners for sales of outdoor toilet products: revolutionary new pack-it-out bags, handy backpacker trowels, feminine urinary funnels, and, of course, a stack of How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art.
 Before pinning up a Pooster, please obtain permission in regions under regulation by the National Park Service, U.S. Forest Service, BLM, tribal land, state agencies, other local entities, or private property.